 3. The Godhead – We believe God is Triune in nature.
 Meaning that much like the word “team” is a singular noun representing several people all working in unity towards one goal, so the word “God” is a singular noun which represents 3 distinct personalities Who work collectively in perfect union.
 These three are most commonly referred to in the Christian faith as the Father, the Son (or Jesus) & the Holy Spirit.
 They ALL are eternal and ALL God.

 4. Jesus – As stated above Jesus IS part of the Godhead.
 He is eternal and the One Who created everything.
 In His incarnation, Jesus did not cease to be God.
 Rather, He as God, became a man.
-It is NOT what Jesus left behind, but rather what He took on, which is flesh.
+It is NOT what Jesus left behind, but rather what He took on… namely- flesh.
 The name by which He is called today is NOT the name He had in eternity past.
-It was a name given Him, when He took on flesh and became the savior of mankind…for the name Jesus, means Savior.
+It was a name given Him, when He took on flesh and became the Savior of mankind…for the name Jesus, means Savior.

 6. What salvation is – We believe salvation is NOT just about going to heaven when we die, but about regaining what we lost at the fall.
 As such, we believe that salvation is not just FROM sin and separation from God, but that we are saved TO righteousness, true holiness and eternal union with God forever.
 So salvation, IF IT IS REAL, will change the way one thinks and lives.

 7. How salvation comes – We believe salvation is ONLY available through total reliance (faith) both in the person and work of Jesus – God’s physically born Son.
-If one truly believes the truth about their sin and God’s vicarious sacrifice for our sin through Jesus’ sinless life, physical death, burial and physical resurrection -then they are made righteous (in right standing with God).
-Furthermore, once one confesses their heart allegiance to Him as Lord, they are saved.
+If one truly believes the truth about their sin and God’s vicarious sacrifice for our sin through Jesus’ sinless life, physical death, burial and physical resurrection -then they are made righteous (in right standing with God) when they outwardly proclaim their faith in Him.

-8. Baptism – We believe that water baptism is important, but not required for salvation.
-It is an outward dramatization of what happens inwardly when we are saved.
+We are “inclined” to belive baptism is an outward dramatization of what happens inwardly when we are saved.
 As we are submerged into water, we are symbolically “buried” with Jesus in death to our old life of self-redemption and independence from God.
-When we rise out of the water, we are symbolically “raised” to new a life in righteousness, in relationship with and to the Father through Christ Jesus our Lord.
+When we rise out of the water, we are symbolically “raised” to new life in righteousness, in relationship with and to the Father God through Christ Jesus our Lord.

 10. Church – We believe the Bible uses the word “church” primarily in two ways.
 The first is in reference to the entire family of God throughout time.
 The second is used for the local gathering of believers for worship, under the leadership of Elders (Pastors).